-For Easter this year we've been practising modifying the creme egg chicks we usually make to produce this cheeky little fellow.
-The chick, the eggs and the nest are all completely edible so this is a great activity to try alongside some of my Easter craft ideas.
+The chick, the eggs and the nest are all completely edible so this is a great activity to try over the half term bread.

 Ingredients